shaunniekins/fee-tracker/README.md

-# LCO Fee Tracker Web Application
+# Fee Tracker Web Application

-The LCO Fee Tracker is a web application designed for LCO (Local Cable Operator) officers to manage and keep track of transactions related to LCO fees from students.
-With this application, LCO officers can easily record and access information about student payments, helping them keep track of who has paid, when the payment was made, and other relevant details.
+The Fee Tracker is a web application designed org officers to manage and keep track of transactions related to fees from students.
+With this application, officers can easily record and access information about student payments, helping them keep track of who has paid, when the payment was made, and other relevant details.

 ## Features

 **User Authentication:** Utilizes Supabase for user authentication, ensuring that only authorized users can access the application.

-**Transaction Management:** LCO officers can record transactions, including the student's details, payment amount, date, and other relevant information.
+**Transaction Management:** Org officers can record transactions, including the student's details, payment amount, date, and other relevant information.

 **Payment History:** The application maintains a comprehensive payment history, allowing users to review past transactions and payments.